open-source-worlds/zelda-archaeology/README.md

 In summary, please feel free to use the content posted here in your YouTube videos, blog posts, talks, books, research, articles, your business, your non-profit, and whatever else.
 All we ask is that you give credit where credit is due, and apply the same **CC BY-SA 4.0** rights to *your* original work as well.
-This helps foster the love of open source, placing the emphasis on community sharing.
+This helps foster the love of open source, placing the emphasis squarely on community sharing - as it should be.